BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

     can also be done for hardware validatoin, reliability, and manufacturing with different focus.
 Those test usage and set up are not considered.

+!!! note
+    When a lower cost solution is desired.
+In case it is not obvious.
+The test set up is designed to have really clean connections between the lift side (Heavy equipment) and the right side (tester rack).
+    In the case of we don't need as much of IMU hardware involvement.
+The IMU app can be tested with simulated IMU data, and still run on real linux hardward.

 ## Design Considerations